mitchellhenke/ansible-nodejs-stack/docs/configuration.md

 ##### setup_postgres

-If you app doesn't require postgres, set this option to `False`.
+If your app doesn't require postgres, set this option to `False`.

 * Default: `True`
 * Possible values: `True`, `False`

 ##### use_ecto

-If you app doesn't use Ecto, set this option to `False`.
+If your app doesn't use Ecto, set this option to `False`.

 * Default: `True`
 * Possible values: `True`, `False`